davidfischer-ch/ansible-role-python/README.md

 This repository hosts the role python and may depend of other roles and plugins of the library.

+This role install Python runtimes and tools (`setuptools` and `pip`).

+CPython runtimes defined in `python_versions` can be either installed by the package manager:

+- Ensure the runtime(s) are listed in `python_packages`
+- On RedHat, RHSM repositories will be enabled (by default)

+However, if the runtime is not found, then it will be compiled and installed from source.

+PyPy runtimes defined in `python_pypy_versions` will be installed from the release package.

+A symbolic link to the runtime will make it available in `$PATH`.

+You can reach me if you need more explanations.
+I really have to update this README.

 ## Remarks

 ### Compilation